Nourish - What’s the scoop on: Rosehip Oil

 Do you have dry skin?
 Tick!
 Thanks to the deeply nourishing and moisturizing qualities, it’s ideal for dry skin.

 Is your skin very sensitive?
 Tick!
-Since we stock only organic, pure, cold-pressed rosehip oil with no added chemicals, preservatives, fragrances or general nasties, it’s also perfect for those with those with sensitive skin.
+Since we stock only organic, pure, cold-pressed rosehip oil with no added chemicals, preservatives, fragrances or general nasties, it’s also perfect for those with sensitive skin.

 Let’s delve a little deeper into those benefits and uses shall we?